thehambeard/WIT/README.md

  Pathfinder: WotR Inventory Tweak

-This is the alpha release of Quick Cast (formally known as Inventory Tweaks in Kingmaker). this mod is Save Game safe, install/uninstall will not break your saves. this is an alpha release, expect there to be bugs.
-The amount of abilities and spells one can have seems to be a lot higher than kingmaker.
-This alpha release is to help me test the mod from start to endgame for bugs and performance issues.
+Quick Cast (formally known as Inventory Tweaks in Kingmaker). this mod is Save Game safe, install/uninstall will not break your saves.

 How to use:
 * Install the mod using Unity Mod Manager